unlp-workshop/unlp-2024-shared-task/README.md

     Please find sample prompts in [./data/open-questions.train.jsonl](./data/open-questions.train.jsonl).

-    A hundred open questions used for final human evaluation are in [./data/open-questions.test.jsonl](./data/open-questions.test.jsonl)
+    A hundred open questions used for the final human evaluation are in [./data/open-questions.test.jsonl](./data/open-questions.test.jsonl)

     We collected more than 300 responses for each competing model and used